 Simon Wareham – Chair of Trustees

-I am church warden and treasurer at St Andrew’s Kinson in Bournemouth, where I lead worship and preach.
-I am married to my wonderful wife Sue, who is a part-time receptionist, having retired from working in early years education a few years ago.
-We have four brilliant, beautiful daughters, two of whom live in London, one in Bristol, and one (and her partner and young son) who live at home with us.
-Hannah, our eldest daughter, who is married and has a son, has been a leader on CRED team trips visiting Thailand, India, Ethiopia and Uganda.
+I am church warden and treasurer at St Andrew’s Kinson in Bournemouth, where I lead worship and I am married to my wonderful wife Sue, who is also now retired.
+We have four brilliant, beautiful daughters who range between their early 30s and mid 20s, the eldest, who is married and has a son, has been a leader on CRED team trips visiting Thailand, India, Ethiopia and Uganda and also worked as an intern at one the partners in Ethiopia.
+Two of the other three live in Bournemouth and the third lives with her husband in Bristol.
 When I get spare time, I enjoy bird watching, photography and sharing a walk and a coffee with my wife.

 I am married with four children between 20 and 29.
 Our daughters live in Japan and South Africa and our sons are in the UK.
 I teach languages in Further Education.
 At the time of writing, my wife and I are planning to spend a year walking alongside one of CRED’s partners in Zambia.
 I’ve been a Christian for over 40 years and have been involved in youth work, worship leading and church leadership.
 I love it when worship and justice collide.

 My name is Cheryl Jenkinson and I’m married to Rich.
-I live in Thornbury and have 4 children aged 16, 13, 5 and 2.
-I originally trained in Theology and Music at London School of Theology and became a youth and music pastor after I graduated in 2000.
-In 2003 I started working for The Lighthouse Group, a charity which works with children at risk of exclusion from school.
+I live in Thornbury and have 4 children of which the younger three are still at school.
+I originally trained in Theology and Music at London School of Theology and became a youth and music pastor after I graduated.
+For several years I worked for The Lighthouse Group, a charity which works with children at risk of exclusion from school.
 I was a youthworker, but then joined the operations department, with responsibility for finances and fundraising, culminating in my gaining qualifications in Fundraising.

 My name is Nicky Phipps, wife to David, mother to two teenage daughters and a committed Christian.
 A qualified Chartered Surveyor, I “retired” about 19 years ago when my eldest daughter was born.
 Since then I have been a full-time wife and mother and in my spare time I have undertaken a number of voluntary roles at my local Baptist church, serving the local community through the toddler group, children’s holiday clubs and the Foodbank.